 Just ‘cause Columbia “Clair” didn’t show up don’t mean she’s ain’t out there…

 A close girl-friend remarked not too long ago that Jay Z was my “Beyoncé.”
 Thinking about it, it makes total sense.
 The dude’s a hustler, a go-getter, self-made and uncompromising.

 Fittingly, upon arriving in New York City this time last year, Magna Carta Holy Grail was the flavor in my ear on a bus from Beantown’s South Station to NYC’s Chinatown.
 As the cold winds of winter funneled through the frosty streets of the concrete jungle, the bass of “Part II (On the Run)” boomed through the apartment speakers with my heart thumping at a new found muse.
 The melody of that tune lingered into the warming days of summer.

-As the summer days wind down and with the cooling days of autumn around the corner, throwback ’90s jams have looped in the sound system, reminiscing on the carefree days of a not-so-distant youth lost but to the corners of my wondering mind.
+As the summer days wind down and with the cooling days of autumn around the corner, throwback ’90s jams have looped in the sound system, reminiscing on the carefree days of a not-so-distant adolescence lost but to the corners of my wondering mind.

 The Blueprint of 2001 is on deck for the moment, until the next big thing in hip-hop drops…

 The “Bey” analogy holds true.
 Dude came from these New York streets, ran these streets, and continues to do so now banked and legitimized.